sudhajobs0107/EKS-voting-app-3-tier/README.md

 ![Git-Clone](https://github.com/sudhajobs0107/EKS-voting-app-3-tier/blob/main/doc/images/git-clone.PNG)
 ___
 ## STEP 3: Build & Push API Image To ECR
-+ ### Now we will build API.
++ ### Now we will build API image.
 So first we will install docker for this use command :-
 ```
 sudo apt install docker.io -y
 ```